The Swahili word for ‘angel’ is malaika

 Malaika collaborated with FIFA to build the Kalebuka Football for Hope Center.
 This community center uses health, education, and football programs as social development tools to improve the quality of life of 5,000 people in the region.
 Offerings include classes and workshops in a range of subjects, such as our Village Health Worker trainings, Mothers First family planning program, and Drop Malaria program, which focuses on decreasing malaria through prevention and protection with awareness-raising activities and distribution of 9,000 bednets.
 The center also offers literacy, sewing, math and computer classes and gives students access to the internet.
 In 2016, the center launched the Sustainable Pathways project, our premier vocational training program to teach out-of-school youth about conservation farming, entrepreneurship and enterprise development.

 In rural Africa, women can spend more than one hour on each trip to fetch water – an exhausting and often dangerous chore that robs them of the chance to work and learn.
 Dirty water, inadequate sanitation and poor hygiene habits play a major role in child mortality.
 In order to combat these challenges, Malaika partnered with Voss Foundation to build eleven wells, with Vinmart Foundation to build a twelth one, and with a private donor to build a thirteenth one.
 Malaika also refurbished four existing wells, bringing them back into clean and working order.
 Having access to clean water in the village has helped decrease the number of cases of cholera, diarrhea and other illnesses.
-Our thirteen wells have a direct and beneficial impact on over 26,000 people a year.
+Our seventeen wells have a direct and beneficial impact on over 30,000 people a year.